bengotshot/user-account-service/README.md

 User-account-service

-User account service is a collection of servers which allows for the Creation, Reading, Updating, and Deleting of Users.
+User account service is a collection of servers which allows for the Creating, Reading, Updating and Deleting of Users.

-It's a demonstration of the architectural principle of Command Query Responsibility Segregation (CQRS), utilising multiple node servers, a redis instance, a MongoDB and a load-balancer bound together with docker-compose.
+It's a demonstration of the architectural principle of Command Query Responsibility Segregation (CQRS), utilising multiple node servers, redis, MongoDB and a load-balancer bound together with docker-compose.

 Due to being built with Docker, the only requirement is Docker (v17+) which can be found [here](https://www.docker.com/get-docker).